 Try to secure a job and accommodation before you arrive in Canada.
 This will save you spending your first day’s in Canada job and house hunting, and leave you open to adventuring instead.

 You can pre-arrange a job in Canada by getting online and researching employers, reaching out via email, applying for jobs online and arranging interviews via Skype.
 There is nothing stopping you from securing a job and accommodation in Canada before you even take off.

 By doing this, you will have peace of mind because you know you have a job to go to and will start earning money shortly after you arrive.

 When looking for a working holiday job in Canada, be open with your options.
 Finding a job in your industry may not be as easy overseas so be flexible, take any job to start with and find a better suited one after you settle in.

 Get a job that provides accommodation

 Many employers in the Canadian Rockies provide housing to staff, so to make that transition so much easier, target these employers.
 Almost every employer in Lake Louise and many in Banff provide housing.
-I lived in Lake Louise on both my working holidays and loved arriving to a job and house.
 Rent is deducted from your wage and is very affordable.
-Other destinations that provide housing include Big White and Kicking Horse Mountain.
-There are many more locations that provide housing for staff but these are the only ones I am familiar with.
+Other working holiday destinations that provide housing include Big White and Kicking Horse Mountain.
+There are many more locations that provide housing for staff on a working holiday in Canada, so do your research.

 Research your destination